Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 9.KLIPFOLIO.

-By creating dashboards and reports that measure KPIs and keep an eye on trends, Klipfolio is an analytics software solution that assists users in using data wisely and confidently.
+Klipfolio is an analytics software solution that assists users in using data wisely and confidently by creating dashboards and reports that measure KPIs and monitor trends.

-This Data Visualization software for small business allow users can create dynamic data visualizations that they can easily share with others and gain insights from data that have been gathered conveniently from around the enterprise.
+This Data Visualization software for small businesses allows users to create dynamic data visualizations that they can easily share with others and gain insights from data gathered conveniently from around the enterprise.

-The four plans—publish; Grow, Team, and Team+—can be subscribed to on an annual or monthly basis.
-Depending on the chosen payment plan, there are limits on the number of dashboards and users that are permitted, as well as on the data refresh rate and level of support.
+The four plans—publish, grow, Team, and Team+—can be subscribed to on an annual or monthly basis.
+Depending on the chosen payment plan, the number of dashboards and users permitted, as well as the data refresh rate and level of support, are limited.

 Features of Klipfolio.